mgarcia175/Music-Realm/README.md

 ```7.
 Find an Artist by ID 🔍```

 Option 7 will find a specific artist you are looking for.
 Once the ID is provided, the Artist's full name will be provided.
+Along with this, the command is meant to also be an avenue for the user to update the Artist.
+If the user needs to correct a typo, they will be prompted to enter the Artist name again for updating.

 ```
 >>> 7
----------🌟🌟Listing songs for an artist🌟🌟---------
----------🌟Available Artists🌟---------
-🥁🎹🎸Michael Jackson (ID: 35)🎸🎹🥁
-Enter the artist's ID: 35
-Songs by 🌟Michael Jackson🌟
-🎶Billy Jean (ID: 16)🎶
-🎶Bad (ID: 17)🎶
-🎶Black or White (ID: 18)🎶
-🎶Thriller (ID: 19)🎶
-🎶Beat It (ID: 20)🎶
 ----------Please select an option----------
 1. Add an Artist ➕🧑‍🎤
 2. List all Artists 📄